Meet our Champions

 Orla Sherlock (Dundalk Institute of Technology, Republic of Ireland)

-I am an energetic and passionate microbiology lecturer who delivers microbiology modules across various science, nursing, medical and, veterinary programs.
-I'm committed to creating engaging courses and leveraging technology to enhance student interest in microbiology.
-I am an outreach enthusiast and facilitator.
-Funding from the Society has enabled me to establish “The Germ Lab”, which delivers workshops, talks and Science Week events that promote microbiology and STEM to school students in our region.
+I am an energetic and passionate microbiology lecturer who delivers microbiology modules across various science, nursing, medical and veterinary programmes.
+Funding from the Society has enabled me to establish The Germ Lab, which delivers workshops, talks and Science Week events that promote microbiology and STEM to school students in our region.
 I am delighted to participate in the Champions Scheme, to give back to the Society for their support.
-I look forward to sharing practices and collaboration opportunities.

 AFRICA